Applied Electrical Motion and Control Management

 Program technology requirements are posted on the program web page.
 Students in remote and hybrid delivery courses will require a device, webcam functionality, and reliable Internet access.

 This program handbook has been designed to provide you with information specific to Applied Electrical Motion and Control Management #1460.
 It is a companion document to the Student Guide.

 We are proud of the quality programming we offer in order to meet workforce development needs in our community and beyond.
 We work with industry representatives in order to provide timely, employment-ready training options for all of our students.

 Our faculty members are chosen not only for their subject matter expertise, but also for their passion for teaching and learning through the sharing of their knowledge and experience.
-Whether it be in a face-to-face, hybrid or online environment, our faculty have the industry and teaching expertise to help you succeed in your educational goals.
+Whether it be in a remote delivery, face-to-face, hybrid or online environment, our faculty have the industry and teaching expertise to help you succeed in your educational goals.